e107inc/e107-easyshop/readme.txt

 - build-in security checks for safe shopping basket
 - improved e-mail override handling (customers can leave a note for seller, seller can add additional text to e-mail, e-mail information level)

-The EasyShop plugin does NOT:
+What the EasyShop plugin does NOT:
+- NO invoice functionality
-- VAT handling
+- NO VAT handling
-- contain hidden codes to promote PayPal
+- NO hidden codes to promote PayPal

 Prerequisites:
 ==============